jzhou316/sbu-nlp/content/_index.md

       title:
       subtitle: ''
       text: |-
-        Natural Language Processing (NLP) group at Stony Brook University is a team of researchers working on developing and studying state-of-the-art machine learning and computational methods for generating, analyzing and understanding language.
-With the development of large language models (LLMs) and advent of artificial super intelligence, we are at the forefront of the research, work both in-depth and broadly to understand, improve, evaluate, and demoncratize the advanced technologies that stems from traditional NLP research.
+        Welcome to the Natural Language Processing (NLP) group at Stony Brook University.
+We are a team of researchers dedicated to developing and studying cutting-edge machine learning and computational methods for generating, analyzing, and understanding language.

+        In the era of large language models (LLMs) and rapidly advancing artificial intelligence (AI), our work is at the forefront of the field.
+We focus on both in-depth and broad research to understand, improve, evaluate, and democratize the advanced technologies stemming from traditional and modern NLP.

-        Example areas that we have particular strengths in and actively working in include (these may change due to the fast-paced frontier research):
+        Our group's areas of expertise and active research include:
-        - Language models inside out
+        - Language models (e.g., interpretability, development, architecture)
         - Natural language generation
-        - Model efficiency, including training/inference algorithms and hardware- and system-aware efficiency
+        - Model efficiency (e.g., training/inference algorithms, hardware- and system-aware efficiency)
-        - Evaluation of NLP technologies, resources, and human language use
+        - Evaluation of NLP technologies and human language use
         - Advanced LLM reasoning
-        - Multimodal AI such as vision-language models
+        - Multimodal AI (e.g., vision-language models)
         - Agentic frameworks and benchmarks
-        -
-        - Morphology
-        - Syntax and Semantics
+        - Human-AI alignment and collaboration
+        - Impact of generative AI
+        - The fundamentals of language, including morphology, syntax, and semantics
-        - Linguistic theories, Cognitive Modeling and Psycholinguistics
+        - Linguistic theories, Cognitive Modeling, and Psycholinguistics
-        - Dialogue, spoken language
+        - Dialogue and spoken language

     design:
       columns: '1'